 What is History Day?

 History Day is a nationwide program in which students research and create history projects related to an annual theme.
 Students in grades 6 through 12 can participate by creating an exhibit, performance, documentary, or paper.
 Students in some states may also create websites.
 Students then compete at a local, state, and national level.
-The theme for the 2010 competition is Innovation in History: Impact and Change.
-See our list of possible local topics for 2010.
+The theme for the 2021 competition is Communication in History: The Key to Understanding.